samcarter/ltx-talk/README.md

 aim.
 As such, it is suited to creating output for reuse in other formats, e.g.
 HTML conversions, without additional steps.

+## Contributing

+See `CONTRIBUTING.md` for details of how best to contribute code to the
+class: this includes details of what changes are likely (and less likely) to be accepted.

 ## Author

 This package is maintained by Joseph Wright: joseph@texdev.net